It's 2023, major tech companies are laying off employees left and right, and I voluntarily quit software engineering.

 There are enough opportunities out there for everybody to succeed.

-If you cannot seek a better opportunity within the organization, look elsewhere.
+If you cannot seek a better organisational opportunity, look elsewhere.

 Kindness always prevails